enolive/datev-scc-theme/README.md

 # IntelliJ Theme with DATEV SCC colors

-This project includes a complete revamp of the UI colors of IntelliJ using the color style of the [Internal Software Craftsmanship Community at DATEV eG](https://twitter.com/SCC_at_DATEV).
+This project includes a complete revamp of the UI colors of IntelliJ using the color style of the [Internal Software Craft Community at DATEV eG](https://twitter.com/SCC_at_DATEV).

 [Plugin at JetBrains Repo](https://plugins.jetbrains.com/plugin/12514-datev-scc-ui-theme).